Psykotikism/Mutant_Tanks/README.md

 4. Delete super_tanks++.inc from addons/sourcemod/scripting/include folder.
 5. Delete super_tanks++ folder from cfg/sourcemod folder.
 6. Delete super_tanks++.cfg from cfg/sourcemod folder.
+7. Delete super_tanks++.phrases.txt from addons/sourcemod/translations folder.
-7. Follow the Installation guide above.
+8. Follow the Installation guide above.
 (Only for upgrading to newer versions.)

 ### Disabling
 1. Move super_tanks++ folder (super_tanks++.smx and all of its modules) to plugins/disabled folder.